 Stomach pain during this trimester can be due to gas, constipation, Braxton-Hicks contraction or false labor pains.
 The pains caused by these will cause discomfort but should never cause excessive bouts of pain.

 If the pains are severe and excessively painful, they can be due to a urinary tract infection or preeclampsia.
-Preeclampsia is a condition where high blood pressure leads to a placental abruption- a condition where the placenta separates from your
+Preeclampsia is a condition where high blood pressure leads to a placental abruption- a condition where the placenta separates from your uterus early.

 You should consult your doctor if you experience any of the following: